Whale watching direct from Brisbane with Tangalooma Island Resort

 - 7pm – Tangalooma ferry departs for Brisbane, arriving at Pinkenba at approximately 8:15pm.

-The Tangalooma Whale Watching Cruise
+The Tangalooma Whale Watching Cruise review

-This was a once-in-a-lifetime experience, and, whilst we cannot guarantee you’ll see a whale that likes to show off quite as much as this guy did, the Tangalooma Whale Watching Cruise does offer a money back whale sighting guarantee.
+This was a once-in-a-lifetime experience, and, while we cannot guarantee you’ll see a whale that likes to show off quite as much as this guy did, the Tangalooma Whale Watching Cruise offers a money back whale sighting guarantee.
 The staff and skipper will do everything they can to ensure the most incredible encounter possible for everyone on board, so that nobody will be left disappointed after an action-packed afternoon on the ocean.
 The Tangalooma Eco Ranger on board will not only point out the whales visible from the cruise, but will also fill the afternoon with information about whales that you may not already know; making it both educational and enjoyable for all ages.

 You can get a taste of our Tangalooma whale watching adventure in this video –